Brittle hair: How to limit breakages?

 Say goodbye to dry, brittle hair with the boar bristle brush

 This is THE natural treatment for restoring supple, hydrated hair.
 How?
-Thanks to its fibrous structure, boar bristles have the ability to draw sebum from the root and distribute it along the entire length of the hair shaft.
+Thanks to their fibrous structure, boar bristles are able to draw sebum from the root and distribute it along the entire length of the hair shaft.
+This natural protective coating helps soften the hair fiber and leaves hair looking smoother and healthier—without the need for additional styling products.
 The result: hair is nourished and naturally protected from external factors that can make it even more fragile.
 As you brush your hair, it becomes softer, stronger, and more resilient.

 But which boar bristle brush should you choose to enjoy all these benefits?
-We recommend a high-quality model made with premium bristles, such as the Altesse Studio brush.
+We recommend a high-quality model made with premium bristles, such as the Altesse Studio .
 Designed for fine to normal, thick, or curly hair, this top-of-the-line hair accessory (made in France) will provide your brittle hair with unparalleled care and styling performance.
 Supporting evidence: 85% of users observed a significant reduction in breakage after 4 weeks.
+(Efficacy study, RS Développement, February 2022)

 Prevent brittle hair by detangling it properly

 The best way to gently detangle your hair and prevent breakage: start at the ends and gently work your way up toward the roots.
 This helps avoid putting extra pressure on any knots.
-When it comes to accessories, swap your comb for a detangling brush made from Altesse Studio nylon fibers.
+When it comes to accessories, swap your comb for an Altesse Studio brush made from bio-based nylon fibers.
 Its secret?
 Ultra-precise detangling without pain or breakage, gently separating each strand.
 The result is better distribution of hair care products, as well as a significant reduction in drying time.

 Choosing the right hair care routine for brittle hair